 top of page

-Many times, I hear from directees who say they have trouble sitting for an hour for mental prayer, Lectio, or a meditation in the spiritual exercises.
-And during that time, they describe trying to control their attention due to so many distractions and are exhausted from what is happening and feel too discouraged hinting at giving up for not doing it right.
+Many times, I hear from directees who say they have trouble sitting for an hour for Lectio, mental prayer, or a meditation in the spiritual exercises.
+During that time due to so many distractions, they describe trying to control their attention becoming exhausted and discouraged desiring to give up for 'not doing it right'.

 In looking at how the brain and the mind function, there is much we do not know, for it will always be a mystery.
 Yet today we can observe more how God designed us - for there are many clinical or non-clinical considerations that affect one’s initiative and activity.
 There may be health reasons where pain or certain disabilities prevent a lengthy time frame of sitting in prayerful silence.
 We have to remind ourselves as Fr.
 Jacques Phillipe writes in "Time for God", all is grace for prayer is not a method or even restricted to time.